2016 World Snooker Championship: Semi-finals

 The semi-finals were played from 28 to 30 April over four sessions as best-of-33-frame matches.
 In the first, Ding was leading McManus 5–0 and 9–3, scoring five centuries in nine frames.
-McManus won six consecutive frames to trail 8–9.
+McManus won five consecutive frames to trail 8–9.
 Ding increased his lead to 12–8, and won 17–11 to reach his first World Championship final.
 In frame 20, Ding attempted a maximum break, but missed the 15th black for a break of 113, his sixth century.
 In the 27th frame, Ding made his seventh century to set a new record for the most centuries made by a player in a World Championship match.
 The record surpassed the previous record of six centuries set by Davis in 1946, Mark Selby in 2011, and Ronnie O'Sullivan in 2013.
 Ding's seven centuries equalled the record for the most by one player in any professional snooker match, set by Hendry in the 1994 UK Championship final.
 In total, 10 centuries were made in the match, which was a record in professional play.

 In the opening session of the other semi-final, Mark Selby took a 3–0 and 5–3 lead, before Marco Fu ended the second session all-square at 8–8.
 Fu's cue tip separated from his cue in the 15th frame as he was chalking it.
 A ten-minute break was called while the tip was glued back on.
 Frame 24, won by Selby to level at 12–12, lasted 76 minutes 11 seconds.
 This was the longest frame ever played at the Crucible, breaking the previous record of 74 minutes 58 seconds set in the 2009 match between Maguire and Mark King.
 The match was later tied at 15–15 until Selby won the final two frames to win the match 17–15.
 Frame 32 also lasted more than an hour.